Frequently Asked Questions

 Qualifying individuals can receive financial support from Medicaid through the Assisted Living Waiver program administered by the Ohio Department of Aging, an initiative in which GSL Berea Lake participates.

-Learn more about how you may quality for financial assistance.
+Learn more about how you may qualify for financial assistance.
 [Back to Top]

 How is assisted living regulated?

 The Ohio Department of Health — under the classification of residential care facility — regulates all assisted living communities with 17 or more residents.
-Berea Lake Towers is licensed by the Ohio Department of Health and the department annually inspects our building to ensure we meet or exceed the required standards.
+Generations Senior Living of Berea is licensed by the Ohio Department of Health and the department annually inspects our building to ensure we meet or exceed the required standards.
 Contact us to learn more.
 [Back to Top]

 How can I get more information?